'Country's Finished' – Hugh Grant Brands Brexit 'A Catastrophe'

 Grant’s description of Brexit as a “catastrophe” is somewhat ironic, given Love Actually, the film for which he is most famous, was described in the same terms by its writer-director, Richard Curtis.

-In it, Grant played an ineffectual, lickspittle prime minister, who finally finds some backbone after seeing the U.S. President flirting with a female employee he had been lusting after sends him into a fit of jealousy.
+In it, Grant played an ineffectual, lickspittle prime minister who finally finds some backbone when seeing the U.S. President flirting with a female employee he had been lusting after sends him into a fit of jealousy.

-He has played a number of his similarly bumbling upper-middle-class lotharios throughout his career, which peaked in the 1990s — although his off-screen love life has often proved somewhat less picturesque, with a a high-profile long-term relationship with star acrtress Liz Hurley beginning to unravel after a “lewd conduct in a public place” conviction resulting from an incident with a prostitute on Hollywood’s Sunset Boulevard.
+He has played a number of similarly bumbling upper-middle-class lotharios throughout his career — although his off-screen love life has often proved somewhat less picturesque, with a high-profile long-term relationship with star actress Liz Hurley beginning to unravel after an incident with a prostitute on Hollywood’s Sunset Boulevard resulted in a “lewd conduct in a public place” conviction.

 Ms Hurley, interestingly, does not suffer from what Grant’s detractors have described as his “Brexit Derangement Syndrome” — with the actress being a staunch supporter of Brexit and an admirer of Brexiteer-in-Chief Nigel Farage.